GuenterQuast/mimoCoRB/builddoc/index.rst

 The classes are:

   - `class buffer_control`
       Set-up and management of ringbuffers and associated sub-processes.
       This is the overarching class with access to all created buffers and sub-processes.

   - `class rbImport`
-      Read data from source (front-end like a PicoScope USB oscilloscope, of from file or simulation) and put data in mimo_buffer
+      Read data from source (front-end like a PicoScope USB oscilloscope, of from file or simulation) and put data in mimo_buffer.
+Data is read by calling a user-supplied generator function for data and metadata.

   - `class rbTransfer`
-      Read data from a mimo_buffer, filter and/or reformat data and write to output mimo_buffer(s)
+      Read data from a mimo_buffer, filter and/or reformat data and write to output mimo_buffer(s).
+      Data is provided as the argument to a user-defined filter function returing None if data is to be rejected, a number if data is to be copied to another buffer, or a list of processed input data to write to additional buffers.

   - `class rbExport`
-      Read data from mimo_buffer and analyze, without writing to another ringbuffer
+      Read data from mimo_buffer and analyze (with user-supplied code), without writing to another ringbuffer.
+Data is provided by a generator function in the __call__() method of the class yielding a tuple of data and metadata.

+  - `class rbObserver`
+      Deliver data from a buffer to an observer process.
+A tuple (data, metadata) is provided by a generator function ( i.e. via yield()) implemented in the __call__() method of the class.

   - `class rb_toTxtfile`:
       Save mimo_buffer data to file in csv-format

   - `class rb_toParquetfile`:
-      Save mimo_buffer data to tar-file; data is packed in Parquet format
+      Save mimo_buffer data to tar-file; each data record is packed in Parquet format

-  - `class run_mimoDAQ`:
+  - `class run_mimoDAQ`
-      Setup and run data acquisition with mimoCoRB buffer manager
+      Setup and run Data Aquisition suite with mimoCoRB buffer manager.
+      The layout of ringbuffers and associated functions are defined in a configuration file in *yaml* format.

   -  class `bufferinfoGUI`:
-      A graphical interface showing buffer rates and status information and control buttons.
+      A graphical interface showing buffer rates and status information and providing some control buttons interacting with the runDAQ class

 These classes shield much of the complexity from the user, who can thus concentrate on writing the pieces of code need to acquire and